sodadata/docs/soda-cl/recon.md

       datasource: snowflake_retail
   checks:
     - row_count diff = 0:
         # Soda adds this attribute to this check, only.
         attributes:
            department: [Marketing]
+    - rows diff:
+        # Soda adds this attribute to this check, only.
+        name: Row diff check
+        attributes:
+            department: [Development]
+        fail: when > 10
+        warn: when between 5 and 9
 ```

 ### List of compatible metrics and checks